hhuitt1/revenue-management-demand-forecasting-dashboard/README.md

 ## Disclaimer

-This dashboard was created for portfolio and educational purposes using a fictional hotel dataset.
+These dashboards were created for portfolio and educational purposes using a fictional hotel dataset.
 Results, metrics, and business scenarios do not represent any real hotel or hospitality organization.